singh-vikas/springboot-restservice/Readme.md

 # Spring boot REST API
 Author - Vikas K Singh

-This has the basic REST operation using springboot framework and gradle as a build tool.
+Basic REST operation using springboot framework and gradle as a build tool.

 Git checkout and run the application
 **./gradlew bootrun**